GeorgeGrig/Youtube-Playlist-Downloader/README.md

 In order to run the script you need to have the following:
 ```
 Everything that's imported
+Plus ffmpeg and ffprobe in the same folder as the script
 ```
 ## Getting started
 *Change the target playlist url to the one you want to target